 Networking is one of the most powerful tools any working professional can use.
-With networking, professionals can meet like-minded colleagues with similar values and interests that can then present them with new opportunities in the workspace.
-In fact, research shows that more than 80% of jobs are filled via networking efforts.
+With networking, professionals can meet like-minded colleagues with similar values and interests, presenting them with new opportunities in the workspace.
+Research shows that more than 80% of jobs are filled via networking.
 Regardless of your working industry, taking time to interact with other professionals is a smart move toward achieving your goals and moving up the ladder.

-As an edtech professional, expanding your network is an effective way to gain leads and expand your outreach to teachers and other education decision-makers.
+As an edtech professional, expanding your network is an effective way to gain leads and grow your outreach to teachers and other education decision-makers.

 Here are a few examples of ways to network in your industry:

 It’s also a networking platform, providing the opportunity to search for other edtech professionals.
 This is a great resource to consider when you have a niche question and are looking for someone with a similar background and experience dealing with the same issue.

 Attend conferences designed for your industry

 While the pandemic put in-person conferences on hold for a lengthy period of time, they’re coming back and serve as an excellent opportunity to get out there and meet other edtech professionals who are also navigating marketing during these strange times.
 Similarly, there are plenty of digital conference opportunities, allowing you to attend from the convenience of your office or even the comfort of your own home.